zulip/zulip/help/add-or-remove-users-from-a-channel.md

 {!right-sidebar-view-profile.md!}

-1. Select the **Streams** tab.
+1. Select the **Channels** tab.

-1. Under **Subscribed streams**, find the stream you would like to remove the user from.
+1. Under **Subscribed channels**, find the channel you would like to remove the user from.

 1. Click the **Unsubscribe** button in that row.

 !!! tip ""

-    This method is useful if you need to remove one user from multiple streams.
+    This method is useful if you need to remove one user from multiple channels.

 {end_tabs}